net-zero-dri/net-zero-dri.github.io/get-involved.md

 **Share information about related activities**

-If you know of any related activities/projects (papers, websites, blogs, presentations, etc), that could be used as evidence in the project, please fill in [this form.](https://forms.gle/D7noUAjUtqMtSbCRA)
+If you know of any related activities/projects, that could help contribute to the project, please fill in [this form.](https://forms.gle/D7noUAjUtqMtSbCRA)

 **Subscribe to our email list**